Carbon DLS with CLIP Technology

-In October, The Technology House (TTH) was selected as a Beta-site for the new Carbon M1 printer.
-Currently, TTH is one of only a handful of service bureaus in the world with the ability to 3D print prototype and production parts from the Carbon M1 3D Printer.
-As of July 2016, TTH has three (3) Carbon M1 machines up and running.
-Here is a list of Carbonâ€™s advantages over other 3D printing technologies are:
+In October of 2015, The Technology House (TTH) was selected as a Beta-site for the new Carbon DLS M1 printer that uses CLIP technology.
+TTH is one of only a select few service bureaus in the world with the ability to 3D print prototype and 3D manufacture production parts from the Carbon DLS Printers.
+In 2016, TTH became a Carbon Production Partner to help clients design, prototype and print functional parts with the Carbon DLS technology for production applications in Medical, Aerospace, Industrial, Consumer and Automotive markets.

 - Production Quality Surface Finishes

 - Design Freedom